 Convenient to transport to outdoor lunches, potato salads are a great side dish to accompany burgers and hot dogs, but can also be a main dish for people who prefer to avoid animal meats.
 Pack some extra eggs on the side for the non-meat eaters, and add the dressing at the last minute to keep your veggies crunchy.

-Cut the vegetables finely for a more elevated look or leave them in big chunks for a rustic appearance.
+For a more elegant look cut the vegetables finely, or leave them in big chunks for a rustic appearance.

 26 of 30